India opener Smriti Mandhana named ICC women's Cricketer of the Year for 2021

+"I am truly honoured for receiving the prestigious Rachael Heyhoe Flint Trophy for the ICC Women's Cricketer of the Year 2021.
+I am grateful to my teammates, my coaches, my family, friends and fans who believed in my potential and supported me in this journey," said Smriti in her acceptance of the award.

-Despite India enduring a difficult 2021, Smriti's stock continued to rise this year, scoring 855 runs in 22 international matches at an average of 38.86 with one century and five half-centuries.
+Despite India enduring a difficult 2021, Smriti stock continued to rise this year, scoring 855 runs in 22 international matches at an average of 38.86 with one century and five half-centuries.

 In the limited-overs series against South Africa where India won just two of the eight matches at home, Smriti played a major role in both wins.
 She made 80 not out as India chased down 158 in the second ODI that helped them level the series and scored 48 not out to win the final T20I.